What are exotic species?

 How do exotics arrive to a new area?

 Exotics are actually native to other areas and must be introduced into a new area.
 This can happen intentionally or by accident.
 Some examples of exotics being introduced intentionally are: planting non-native ornamental flowers in gardens or around cabins; releasing fish and wildlife for sporting purposes; and releasing unused fish bait into lakes and streams.
 However, most exotics are transported by accident.
 This occurs when small, aquatic creatures are released from a ship’s ballast water; plant seeds are mixed in with crop mixtures; or plants are not cleaned from vehicles and boats before transport.

 Which methods are used to remove exotic species?

 The most effective method for removing exotics from an area depends on the individual species.
 Plants and animals do not respond the same way to all treatments.
 As we learn more about exotic species, new technologies are being developed to quickly eliminate them.
 The most common removal methods fall into one of three categories:

 Why should you care about exotic species?

 Many visitors come to Voyageurs National Park for the beautiful scenery and natural landscape.
 As more exotic species move into the area, they out-compete the native plants and animals living there.
 Imagine looking across a wetland filled with abundant aquatic plants and animals swimming about.
 This is a visitor’s ideal view of the park.
 Now think about that wetland as one giant stand of exotic cattails and no visible wildlife.
 Exotics are having this effect and must be managed to restore the park’s natural beauty.
 Visitors can help prevent the spread of exotic species by becoming familiar with those found within the park.
-Click on the links below to learn more about exotics in Voyageurs National Park.
+Click on the links located at the top of the page to learn more about exotics in Voyageurs National Park.
 Inform a park naturalist if you notice these during your visit.